cyberblast/MaumauServer/readme.md

 # Maumau Server

-State: Incomplete
-Priority: Low
-Perspective: Unclear

 This is a project I mainly like to work at when I like to do something but actually don't know what.
 There is no deadline or any need to complete this.

 Goal: Develop a fully playable [Maumau](https://en.wikipedia.org/wiki/Mau-Mau_(card_game)) card game

 Way: I'd like to develop a mostly native node server.
-That means - I don't like to use existing modules/packages/extensions as far as possible and reasonable (if that word is applicable at all).
+That means - I don't like to use existing modules/packages/extensions as far as possible.
-I'd also like to use esnext JS as far as possible.

-Status: Far from reached.

 ## Contribution & Collaboration